Hurence/logisland/logisland-documentation/monitoring.rst

 Monitoring Guide
 ================

-This document summarizes information relevant to Logisland monitoring.
+This document summarizes information relevant to LogIsland monitoring.

 Concepts & architecture
 -----------------------

-Logisland monitoring is based on the couple prometheus/grafana.
+LogIsland monitoring is based on the couple prometheus/grafana.
 Prometheus is used to store all metrics coming from all monitored services by polling those services at a regular interval.

 The setup is split into 2 parts, one is for metrics instrumentation (system, kafka, zookeeper, hbase) on each node of the cluster and the other is for the configuration of the docker monitoring components.